Black boxes from crashed Indonesian jet found

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Boeing 737-500 with 62 passengers and crew was headed on a domestic flight to Pontianak in West Kalimantan on Saturday before it disappeared from radar screens four minutes after take-off.
+The SJ 182 was headed on a domestic flight to Pontianak on Borneo island, about 740km from Jakarta, on Saturday before it disappeared from radar screens four minutes after take-off and crashed into the Java sea.

-Indonesia National Transport Safety Committee (KNKT) chief Soerjanto Tjahjono said the locations of Flight SJ 182's two black boxes had been identified.

-"Hopefully, we can retrieve them soon," said military chief Hadi Tjahjanto, without giving an estimated timeframe.

-Search will continue into the night, a search and rescue official said, but efforts will be limited to sonar scans by boats.
+Authorities pinpointed the area where the data recorders, known as black boxes, are located on Sunday as they lifted chunks of the Boeing 737-500 fuselage off the sea bed.
+Rescuers have also found human bodies and their personal effects.

+One of the navy divers aboard a rescue ship said the search would resume on Monday with weather conditions improving.

+He told Reuters the jet may have been intact before it hit the water, given that debris found so far had been scattered in a relatively tight area underwater.

+One of the jet's turbines was found and shipped back to a port in Jakarta on Sunday.

-There were no clues yet as to what caused the crash, the first major aircrash in Indonesia since 189 passengers and crew were killed in 2018 when a Lion Air Boeing 737 Max in 2018 also plunged into the Java Sea soon after take-off from Soekarno-Hatta International Airport.
+The incident is the first major air crash in Indonesia since 189 passengers and crew were killed in 2018 when a Lion Air Boeing 737 MAX in 2018 also plunged into the Java Sea soon after take-off from Soekarno-Hatta International Airport.

-Even before the latest crash, more people had died in air cashes in Indonesia than in any other country over the past decade, according to Aviation Safety Network's database.

-Pieces of wreckage were brought to Jakarta port by rescuers, including the plane's altimeter radar, emergency chute and a piece that was suspected to have come off of the bottom part of the plane's tail, KNKT official Nurcahyo Utomo said.

-Police asked families to provide information such as dental records and DNA samples to help identify bodies.

-The plane had 12 crew and 50 passengers on board, all Indonesians and including 10 children.
+The Sriwijaya Air plane had 12 crew and 50 passengers on board, all Indonesians and including 10 children.

-President Joko Widodo, speaking at the palace in Bogor, expressed "deep condolences" over the disaster and urged the public to pray the missing people could be found.

 'WE FEEL POWERLESS'